brightpe/KMDCode_PWB_V1/README.md

 The workflow combine existing code (step) (see below in reference section) that might be run independently.

 The step (scripts) are the following:
-1-PatRoon_XCMS_feature_opti: optimized the parameter for XCMS peak picking
+- 1-PatRoon_XCMS_feature_opti: optimized the parameter for XCMS peak picking
-2-PatRoon_featuregroup: Peak picking script prior to KMD analysis
+- 2-PatRoon_featuregroup: Peak picking script prior to KMD analysis
-3-KMD_analysis: KMD analysis script
+- 3-KMD_analysis: KMD analysis script
-creat_KMD_susp_list: create a specific KMD suspect list to match the KMD result with some suspect and help the identification of unknow.
+- creat_KMD_susp_list: create a specific KMD suspect list to match the KMD result with some suspect and help the identification of unknow.
 > [!CAUTION]
-> **DO NOT CONSIDER THIS AS A TRUE SUSPECT SCREENING STEP**
+> **DO NOT CONSIDER the creat_KMD_susp_list match as a suspect screening step**

 Dependency
 ----------------
 R(>=4.3.1)
 patRoon(>=2.3.0)

 Getting started